gprt-org/GPRT/README.md

 ## Build Instructions

-Install the [Vulkan SDK[(https://vulkan.lunarg.com/) for your platform (version 1.3.231.1 or greater).
+Install the [Vulkan SDK](https://vulkan.lunarg.com/) for your platform (version 1.3.231.1 or greater).

 GPRT useds CMake for configuration.
-For a build directory, `bld`, in the top directory of this repository, the project can be configured with
+For a build directory, `build`, in the top directory of this repository, the project can be configured with

 ```shell